tock/book/src/course/root-of-trust/overview.md

   [side-channel leaks](https://en.wikipedia.org/wiki/Side-channel_attack) or
   vulnerability to
   [fault injection attacks](https://en.wikipedia.org/wiki/Fault_injection),
-  allowing attackers to uncover secrets.
+  allowing attackers to uncover secrets by measuring execution time or power consumption of the chip, or by triggering incorrect execution paths, respectively.
 HWRoTs are specifically designed to prevent such issues.

 - **Key management**: Similarly, cryptographic keys stored in memory can be